Diamondbacks vs. Guardians Player Props Betting Odds

 Marte Stats

-- Ketel Marte has put up 72 hits with 12 doubles, four triples, 10 home runs and 26 walks.
-He has driven in 30 runs with six stolen bases.
+- Ketel Marte has 73 hits with 12 doubles, four triples, 10 home runs, 28 walks and 30 RBI.
+He's also stolen six bases.

-- Marte has picked up at least one hit in two games in a row.
-In his last five games he is batting .438 with a double, a home run, four walks and four RBI.
+- Marte enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .533 with a double, a home run, four walks and four RBI.

 Marte Recent Games